NAAMSE: Framework for Evolutionary Security Evaluation of Agents: Background

 \section{Background}

 \textbf{Prompt Injection.} Prompt injection arises from a model's difficulty separating instructions from data within shared textual context.
 Early work demonstrated attacks such as goal hijacking and prompt leakage in prompt-based systems \citep{perez_ribeiro2022ignore_previous_prompt}.
 In retrieval- and tool-augmented agents, this threat generalizes to \emph{indirect} prompt injection, where malicious instructions are embedded in external sources later ingested by the agent \citep{greshake2023not_signed_up,yi2025bipia}.
-The OWASP Top 10 for LLM Applications identifies prompt injection as a leading risk \citep{owasp_llm_top10_2025}.

-\textbf{Red-Teaming and Evolutionary Testing.} Safety evaluation has largely relied on curated jailbreak benchmarks, manual red-teaming, or automated one-shot adversarial prompt generation \citep{perez2022red_teaming_lms,zhou2025autoredteamer}, but such static evaluations underestimate risk in adaptive settings where attackers iteratively refine inputs based on model behavior.
-Drawing from fuzzing in software security \citep{manes2020fuzzing_survey,boehme2016aflfast}, we frame agent red-teaming as a feedback-driven evolutionary process in which prompts are mutated, executed, and selected based on observed failures.
+\textbf{Red-Teaming and Evolutionary Testing.} Safety evaluation has largely relied on curated jailbreak benchmarks, manual red-teaming, or automated one-shot adversarial prompt generation \citep{perez2022red_teaming_lms,zhou2025autoredteamer}, but such static evaluations underestimate risk in settings where attackers iteratively refine inputs based on model behavior.
+Drawing from fuzzing in software security \citep{manes2020fuzzing_survey,bohme2016coverage}, we frame agent red-teaming as a feedback-driven evolutionary process in which prompts are mutated, executed, and selected based on observations.